TS404/AlignStat/README.md

            alignment (Match/Nongap).
 Used to determine which columns are most similar for further analysis.
 Used to generate alignment heatmap

-cat        A matrix whose [i,k]th entry is the category for the of the ith sequence's kth
+cat        A matrix whose [i,k]th entry is the match category of the ith sequence's
-           residuein the reference alignment vesus the comkparison alignment (M=match, G=conserved gap, I=insterion, D=deletion, S=substitution)
+           kth residue for the reference alignment vesus the comparison alignment (M=match, G=conserved gap, I=insterion, D=deletion, S=substitution)
 ```

 ###Details